vidushi07/FindTheMissing/README.md

 - Run apache server
 - Goto htdocs (in windows)
   - Copy and paste your FindTheMissing folder in htdocs (in windows).
 For unix system the location may be different.
-- Goto `localhost:findthemissing` and start using the application
+- Goto `localhost/findthemissing` and start using the application

 # Website Images: